FREQUENTLY ASKED QUESTIONS (FAQ)

-Thai licenses are issued by the Department of Civil Aviation (DCA) in line with the International Civil Aviation Organization (ICAO).
-A minimum of 40 hours flying time of dual, solo and cross country flight are required prior to your check ride by the DCA's examiner.
-In addition, you need to have ground school classes covering the prescribed subjects like meteorology, aerodynamics and radiotelephony.
-The DCA conducts testing every month and your license issuance depends on your passing the written tests as well as your 'check ride'.
+Thai licenses are issued by the Civil Aviation Authority of Thailand (CAAT) in line with the International Civil Aviation Organization (ICAO).
+A minimum of 45 hours flying time of dual, solo and cross country flight is required prior to your check ride by the CAAT's examiner.
+In addition, you need to have ground school classes covering the prescribed subjects like meteorology, aerodynamics, and radiotelephony.
+The CAAT conducts testing every month and your license issuance depends on your passing the written tests as well as your 'check ride'.
 So if you fly regularly and meet all the conditions you can get your license in 3 months.
-It can be less if you do your flying lessons more intensively and time it to coincide with the DCA's ground school test.
+It can be less if you do your flying lessons more intensively and time it to coincide with the CAAT's ground school test.

 Can a foreigner get a Thai license?

 Definitely, if he or she meets all the requirements.

 Will a Thai license be valid in my country?